-My hobbies, skills and interests cover a totally unmanageable range and include: D.I.Y. involving carpentry, plumbing, electrical and building, writing (especially on Squidoo and more recently, Hubpages!), directing and performing in amateur productions, music and playing guitar, keyboard and harmonica purely for my own entertainment, designing and building websites, doing cryptic crosswords, sudoku and quizzes, using practical philosophy to study people and work out what makes them tick, current affairs, keeping fit, golf, squash, and pursuing a generally healthy lifestyle whilst having fun on my own terms.
-I aim to live another 25-30 years at least.
+My hobbies, skills and interests cover a totally unmanageable range and include: D.I.Y. involving carpentry, plumbing, electrical and building, writing (especially on Squidoo and more recently, Hubpages!), directing and performing in amateur productions, music and playing guitar, keyboard and harmonica purely for my own entertainment, designing and building websites, doing cryptic crosswords, sudoku and quizzes, using practical philosophy to study people and work out what makes them tick, current affairs, keeping fit with reasonable exercise (mainly walking).
+I retired from golf and squash about the time I turned 80, but still pursue a generally healthy lifestyle whilst having fun on my own terms.
+I aim to live another 15-20 years at least.

 A Well-earned Retirement - Is that what they call it?

-Though I retired from full time work over 17 years ago, there never is, and never will be enough time to do all the things I want to do.
+Though I retired from full time work about 22 years ago, there never is, and never will be enough time to do all the things I want to do.

-I make lists and add to them faster than I strike things off.
+I make lists, and lists of lists, and add to them faster than I strike things off.
 I am never bored because I am constantly battling to keep up with this self-imposed schedule of activity.